On this page

 If the food supplement also contains herbs, you must also comply with the regulations laid down in the Herbal Preparations (Commodities Act) Decree (Warenwetbesluit Kruidenpreparaten).

 As food supplements are not considered medicines, they may not contain ingredients deemed medicines pursuant to the Medicines Act (Geneesmiddelenwet).
 Food supplements may not make any medical claims.
-Health-related claims are allowed, as long as these can be substantiated.
-As of 14 December 2012 there are 222 scientifically substantiated claims (PDF) to choose from.
+Health-related claims are allowed, but only if they can be substantiated.
+The European Union has drafted a list of scientifically substantiated claims.

 Food supplements are subject to the standard requirements for food labelling.
 Additional requirements also apply.
 Food supplements labels must also state:

 - the recommended dosage

 - a warning to keep the food supplement out of the reach of children